 Shama offers free social work support to ethnic women.
 Feel free to come and have a chat with a Social Worker who would be happy to listen to your story and support you with any concerns you may have.

 We provide referrals, culturally competent assessments, home visits, safety plans, advocacy, and support.

-Shama receives referrals from a wide range of sources, including the Integrated Safety Response, Social Service Agencies, Women’s Refuge, Work and Income New Zealand, DHB, CAB, Birth Centre, and of course the women themselves as well as their friends and relatives.
+Shama receives referrals from a wide range of sources, including the Integrated Safety Response, Social Service Agencies, Women’s Refuge, Work and Income New Zealand, District Health Board, Citizen Advice Bureau, Birth Centres, and of course the women themselves as well as their friends and relatives.
 Once a referral has been received, as much information as possible is then gathered about the person to identify both areas of concern and areas of strength.

 - Group programmes, such as Life Skills classes incorporating English, computers, sewing, cooking and conversation class, as well as legal and domestic violence workshop.

 - Support and advocacy – for example, helping access services such as solicitors, immigration, WINZ, medical support, IRD, and JP (Justice of Peace)

 Our work in the areas of education, empowerment, and community awareness aims at preventing family violence tended to be couched in terms of family safety, family health, and family development.
 This is because family violence is a sensitive topic for ethnic communities, and ‘family safety’ was a more acceptable way of framing.

 Our counsellor offers Support for ethnic people facing problems related to grief and loss, interpersonal issues, depression, anxiety, self-esteem and other concerns.

 We offer a safe, confidential and non-judgmental service.

 The Counsellor provides support to identify strategies that will help clients to manage their life, to set goals and cope with complex and sometimes unexpected challenges.